-You can choose from one of two tracks in this 42- to 48-credit Master of Science program:
+You can choose from one of two concentrations in this 42- to 48-credit graduate program:

-This 48-credit track offers you the option to pursue one of two optional specializations or to complete a standard counseling psychology curriculum.
-Any of the three options can be completed in two years (including summers) of full-time study, though about half of our students attend part time.
+This 48-credit concentration offers you the option to pursue one of two optional specializations or to complete a standard counseling psychology curriculum.
+Any of the three options can be completed in two years (including summers) of full-time study, though about half of our students attend part-time.

 In any of the three options, you'll explore: